Escobita/selenium/selenium-core/selenium-website/src/main/rst/08_user_extensions.rst

 Using User-Extensions With Selenium RC
 --------------------------------------

-If you Google “Selenium RC user-extension” ten times you will find ten different approaches to using this feature.
+If you Google "Selenium RC user-extension" ten times you will find ten different approaches to using this feature.
 Below, is the official Selenium suggested approach

 Simple Example
 ~~~~~~~~~~~~~